govuk-one-login/mobile-id-check-async/backend-api/docs/addingTxmaEvents.md

 # How to add new TxMA events to the Async Backend

-This guide provides steps for adding a new TxMA event to the Async Backend to ensure it is registered, added to the correct files, and is available for testing.
+This guide provides the steps for adding a new TxMA event to the Async Backend to ensure it is registered, added to the correct files, and is available for testing.